How to Reduce Waste + Live a Greener Lifestyle

 When it comes to clothing, I really don't support fast/cheap/trendy fashion.
 It's terrible for the environment, our wallets, and we all end up wondering what we were thinking when we bought that high-low skirt of 2012.

-In all seriousness though, I now really look to put my dollars towards companies that produce materials that are better for our health, that use sustainable practices (natural dyes, eco-conscious factories, sourcing), have ethical labor practices, value transparency, and are true lasting quality with style that is timeless for me.
-Some brands I love are Reformation, Everlane, Alternative, Athleta (now a B-Corp!), Adidas (makes sneakers and leggings out of insane amounts of recycled plastic!), and Patagonia (they will repair any of your purchases for life).
-Another amazing company I love is ThredUp-- order donation or clean out bags from them, and you can send in clothing you want to donate or sell.
-It's also the world's largest thrift store, so you can find really cute thrift items from there for much cheaper!
-But lastly, the truest way to be more sustainable about fashion / clothing is to buy second-hand.
+In all seriousness though, I try to put my dollars towards companies that produce materials that are better for our health, that use sustainable practices (natural dyes, eco-conscious factories, sourcing), have ethical labor practices, value transparency, and are true lasting quality with style that is timeless for me.
+But lastly, the truest way to be more sustainable about fashion / clothing is to buy second-hand, take care/repair your clothing, and most of all, practice your spending habits and shopping less overall!

 5. PERSONAL CARE